StadiumPosts Logo

 "This is a component of our men's football operation's new structure, which aims to improve long-term decision-making, teamwork, and leadership in all facets of the men's and boys' game.

 "They will work together to steer our men's football strategy and usher in a bold new era for the team.
-The club's ongoing investment in top-tier men's and women's football infrastructure, that are intended to produce consistent on-field success, includes this progression.
+The club's ongoing investment in top-tier men's and women's football infrastructure, which is intended to produce consistent on-field success, includes this progression.

 "With their combined experience, Johan and Fabio will make sure that every choice—from player development and paths to scouting and recruitment—is in line with the ultimate objective of creating a successful, long-lasting men's squad.